qingqingqingli/TryHackMe/beginner path/3_IntroToNetworking.md

 [![wireshark](https://github.com/qingqingqingli/TryHackMe/blob/main/images/wireshark.png)](https://github.com/qingqingqingli/TryHackMe/blob/main/beginner%20path/3_IntroToNetworking.md)

 - There are 5 pieces of information here:
-    - Frame 1 -- this is showing details from the physical layer of the OSI model (Network Interface layer of the TCP/IP model): the size of the packet received in terms of bytes)
+    - Frame 1 -- this is showing details from the ```physical layer``` of the OSI model (Network Interface layer of the TCP/IP model): the size of the packet received in terms of bytes)
-    - Ethernet II -- this is showing details from the Data Link layer of the OSI model (Network Interface layer of the TCP/IP model): the transmission medium (in this case an Ethernet cable), as well as the source and destination MAC addresses of the request.
+    - Ethernet II -- this is showing details from the ```Data Link layer``` of the OSI model (Network Interface layer of the TCP/IP model): the transmission medium (in this case an Ethernet cable), as well as the source and destination MAC addresses of the request.
-    - Internet Protocol Version 4 -- this is showing details from the Network layer of the OSI model (Internet Layer of the TCP/IP model): the source and destination IP addresses of the request.
+    - Internet Protocol Version 4 -- this is showing details from the ```Network layer``` of the OSI model (Internet Layer of the TCP/IP model): the source and destination IP addresses of the request.
-    - Transmission Control Protocol -- this is showing details from the Transport layer of the OSI and TCP/IP models: in this case it's telling us that the protocol was TCP, along with a few other things that we're not covering here.
+    - Transmission Control Protocol -- this is showing details from the ```Transport layer``` of the OSI and TCP/IP models: in this case it's telling us that the protocol was TCP, along with a few other things that we're not covering here.
-    - Hypertext Transfer Protocol -- this is showing details from the Application layer of the OSI and TCP/IP models: specifically, this is a HTTP GET request, which is requesting a web page from a remote server.
+    - Hypertext Transfer Protocol -- this is showing details from the ```Application layer``` of the OSI and TCP/IP models: specifically, this is a HTTP GET request, which is requesting a web page from a remote server.

+## [networking tool] Ping

+- The ping command is used **when we want to test whether a connection to a remote resource is possible**.
+Usually this will be a website on the internet, but it could also be for a computer on your home network if you want to check if it's configured correctly.

+- Ping works using the ```ICMP protocol```, which is one of the slightly less well-known TCP/IP protocols.
+The ICMP protocol works on the Network layer of the OSI Model, and thus the Internet layer of the TCP/IP model.
+The basic syntax for ping is ```ping <target>```.

+- For ```ping google.com```: the ping command actually returned the IP address for the Google server that it connected to, rather than the URL that you requested.
+This is a handy secondary application for ping, as it can be **used to determine the IP address of the server hosting a website**.
+One of the big advantages of ping is that it's pretty much ubiquitous to any network enabled device.
+All operating systems support it out of the box, and even most embedded devices can use ping!

+## [networking tool] Traceroute